Is Edging Bad for You? Yes — Here's What It Does to Your Brain

 This means

-• Repeated surges of dopamine, the brain’s pleasure chemical
+Repeated surges of dopamine, the brain's pleasure and craving chemical

-• But once you stop, your brain experiences a sharp crash, leaving you emotionally drained, foggy, anxious, or even depressed.
+A sharp crash once you stop, leaving you emotionally drained, foggy, anxious, or depressed

 One Reddit user, Head-Sun5772, said it best

-“Edging is worse than masturbating.
+"Edging is worse than masturbating.
 You keep flooding your brain with dopamine for a LONG time.
 The crash is much worse afterwards leaving you depressed almost.
-DO NOT EDGE!”
-This isn’t just emotional — it’s biochemical.
-Your brain cannot maintain those high levels of stimulation forever.
+DO NOT EDGE!"
+This isn't just emotional — it's biochemical.
+Your brain cannot sustain that level of stimulation indefinitely.
 Once it drops, you may feel hollow, irritated, or unmotivated for the rest of the day.

 It Trains Your Brain to Stay in Addiction Mode

-Edging isn’t neutral.
-It doesn’t help you quit — it conditions your brain to remain in the cycle of addiction.
+Edging isn't neutral.
+It doesn't help you quit — it conditions your brain to stay in the addiction cycle.
 Why?
-Because your mind still associates arousal with constant stimulation, fantasy, porn cues, or forbidden behavior
+Because your mind still associates arousal with constant stimulation, fantasy, porn cues, or forbidden behavior.

 This means